Gado (comics)

 Godfrey Mwampembwa, pen name Gado (1969) is a Tanzanian-born political cartoonist, animator and comics artist.
-He is the most syndicated political cartoonist in East and Central Africa, and for over two decades a contributor for Daily Nation (Kenya), New African (United Kingdom), Courrier International (France) as well as for Business Day and Sunday Tribune (both South Africa).
-He also produced cartoons for Le Monde, The Washington Times, Der Standard and Japan Times.
+He is the most syndicated political cartoonist in East and Central Africa, and for over two decades a contributor for Daily Nation (Kenya), The Standard (Kenya), New African (United Kingdom), Courrier International (France) as well as for Business Day and Sunday Tribune (both South Africa).
+He also produced cartoons for The East African, Le Monde, The Washington Times, Der Standard and Japan Times.

 He served as an editorial cartoonist at the Daily Nation until he was fired in March 2016.

-Education
+Early life and education

+Godfrey Mwampembwa, or Gado as he is popularly known, was born on August 6th, 1969, in Dar es Salaam, Tanzania.

-Gado joined the Ardhi Institute in 1991 to study architecture.
-After a year he left the institute to become the Nation Media Group cartoonist and illustrator.
-In 2000 he studied classical animation and film at the film school in Vancouver.
+Gado joined the Ardhi Institute in Dar es Salaam in 1991 to study architecture.
+After a year, he left the institute to become the Nation Media Group cartoonist and illustrator.

+Between 1996 and 1997, he studied animation at Fabrica, a communication research centre in Treviso, Italy.
+Thereafter, in 2000, he studied classical animation and film making at the Vancouver Film School, graduating in 2001.